-The chair and vice chair are elected by the governing body, usually at the autumn term meeting for a term of office agreed by the governing board to begin from 1 September.
+The chair and vice chair are elected by the governing board, usually at the summer term meeting for a term of office agreed by the governing board to begin from 1 September.

-Most governing bodies choose to elect the chair each year, however a chair can be elected for up to four years.
+Most governing boards choose to elect the chair each year, however a chair can be elected for up to four years.
 Staff governors cannot be elected as chair.

 The chair clearly has an important role and to be effective needs the confidence of all of their colleagues.

-The vice chair of the governing body acts as chair in the absence of the chair of governors.
+The vice chair of the governing board acts as chair in the absence of the chair of governors.

 Their main tasks are to: